Billing data export

 As a Google Cloud customer, you have access to your own billing export table and can follow Google Cloud's instructions to Set up Cloud Billing data export to BigQuery.

-However, if you need an accurate export that includes changes applied to your billing data by DoiT (for example, DoiT discounts or custom pricing), you'll need the billing data from the DoiT Platform.
+To get an accurate export that includes changes applied to your billing data by DoiT (for example, DoiT discounts or custom pricing), you need the billing data from the DoiT Platform.

 There are two ways to access your Google Cloud billing data in the DoiT Platform: